jvilk/BrowserFS/README.md

 * `WorkerFS`: Lets you mount the BrowserFS file system configured in the main thread in a WebWorker, or the other way around!
 * `MountableFileSystem`: Lets you mount multiple file systems into a single directory hierarchy, as in *nix-based OSes.
 * `OverlayFS`: Mount a read-only file system as read-write by overlaying a writable file system on top of it.
 Like Docker's overlayfs, it will only write changed files to the writable file system.
-* `AsyncMirrorFS`: Use an asynchronous backend synchronously.
+* `AsyncMirror`: Use an asynchronous backend synchronously.
 Invaluable for Emscripten; let your Emscripten applications write to larger file stores with no additional effort!
   * Note: Loads the entire contents of the file system into a synchronous backend during construction.
 Performs synchronous operations in-memory, and enqueues them to be mirrored onto the asynchronous backend.
 * `FolderAdapter`: Wraps a file system, and scopes all interactions to a subfolder of that file system.
 * `Emscripten`: Lets you mount Emscripten file systems inside BrowserFS.

-More backends can be defined by separate libraries, so long as they extend the `BaseFileSystem`.
+More backends can be defined by separate libraries, so long as they extend the `BaseFileSystem` class.
 Multiple backends can be active at once at different locations in the directory hierarchy.

 For more information, see the [API documentation for BrowserFS](https://jvilk.com/browserfs/1.3.0/index.html).